AbhishekBiswasGitHub/compare-lib/README.md

 # compare-lib

-"compare-lib" is a Javascript library for comparing (by containing data) any two variable.
+"compare-lib" is a Javascript library for comparing (by containing data) any two variable (without any order or sorting).

 ## Installation